Edit Blog Post

 Published: September 13th 2018

 Our second day in Prague started with the usual battle in the shower.
 I don't know why, but both the bathrooms in Vienna and Prague had a miniscule glass partition in the shower that didn't even cover half of it.
 It was a daily struggle to take a shower whilst making sure that water didn't flood the bathroom floor completely.
-Try as I may, it seemed the darn optional hand held shower head would point to the corner, which wasn't properly sealed.
+Try as I may, it seemed the darned optional hand held shower head would point to the corner, which wasn't properly sealed.

 Then we set out on a mission!
 We had been told to make it to the Castle District by 11 AM, or we would be waiting in long security lines.
 There are three entrances but, truthfully, I'm not sure which one we went to.
 Our trusty google map led us through some of the Mala Strana streets to one of the entrances, and up we went!